whole site search:

 How to Install an Electric Water Heater

 But for the motivated do-it-yourselfer, this project is actually relatively simple and can be accomplished in less than half a day with tools and materials available at the local big box.
-Not only will you feel great about doing it yourself, you’ll save about $150-200 on installation, which you can roll right into your next tool purchase!
+Not only will you feel great about doing it yourself, you’ll save about $150-200 on installation.

 If you’re about to tackle this project yourself, read on for the complete list of what you’ll need and the instructions to get it done.